Who and What are Primates?

 - Include capuchin monkeys, howler monkeys, marmosets, muriquis, night monkeys, saki monkeys, spider monkeys, squirrel monkeys, tamarins, titis, woolly monkeys, and uakaris

 - No nonhuman apes are endemic to the New World

 - No prosimians are endemic to the New World

-- Found in southern Asia, with a few species as far north as Japan and northern China, and in all of Africa except the most arid deserts
+- Found throughout Africa, with the exception of the most arid deserts, and in southern Asia, with a few species as far north as Japan and northern China,

 - Most, but not all, have opposable thumbs